Kasper Niesiecki: Biography

 Niesiecki was born in Greater Poland to a burgher family.
-In 1699 he began training as a Jesuit in Kraków.
-From 1701 to 1704 he studied philosophy in Lublin, earning a master's degree.
+In 1699, he began training as a Jesuit in Kraków.
+From 1701 to 1704, he studied philosophy in Lublin, earning a master's degree.
 In 1707 Niesiecki started his studies in theology at the Jagiellonian University, graduating in 1711.
 He undertook further study in Lutsk, Krosno, Bydgoszcz, Chojnice and Kalisz.

-Between 1715 and 1723 Niesiecki worked as a preacher in Masovia, Greater Poland, Lesser Poland and Ruthenia.
+Between 1715 and 1723, Niesiecki worked as a preacher in Masovia, Greater Poland, Lesser Poland, and Ruthenia.
 He taught rhetoric in Bydgoszcz and Chojnice, and ethics and mathematics in Kalisz.
-From 1724 he lived in the monastery of Krasnystaw, where he engaged in his life's work, compiling the Herbarz Polski (Polish Armorial).
+From 1724, he lived in the monastery of Krasnystaw, where he engaged in his life's work, compiling the Herbarz Polski (Polish Armorial or Polish Heraldic Register).
 Niesiecki died there on 9 July 1744.

 The first volume of Herbarz Polski was published in 1728 in Lwów.
-Niesiecki wanted to write it in Latin, but his patron, Marianna from Potocki-Tarłowa, specified that it was to be published in Polish.
-Because Niesiecki tried to not use unverified sources and legends, he was opposed by the szlachta (Polish nobility).
-He continued with the work; however, there were delays in printing the next volumes.
-After the fourth volume was published attacks by the nobles increased; they sent letters of protest to his Polish and Roman superiors.
-Work on the fifth volume was interrupted by his death; it was completed by Stanisław Czapliński, but never published.
-In the opinion of historians, the work of Niesiecki obeys all world-standards of genealogy.
+Although Niesiecki initially intended to write the work in Latin, his patron, the Polish noblewoman Marianna of Potocki-Tarłowa, insisted that it appear in Polish.
+His commitment to avoiding unverified sources and legendary material provoked resistance from some members of the szlachta (Polish nobility).
+Despite this opposition, he continued the project, though the controversy contributed to delays in printing subsequent volumes.
+After the publication of the fourth volume, attacks from the nobility intensified, and they sent letters of protest to his Polish and German publishers.
+Work on the fifth volume was halted by Niesiecki's death; it was completed by Stanisław Czapliński but never published.
+Historians consider Niesiecki's Herbarz to meet all internationally recognised standards of genealogical scholarship.

-In the 19th century the armorial was expanded by several authors and published by Jan Nepomucen de Bobrowicz in Leipzig.
+In the 19th century, the armorial was expanded by several authors and published by Jan Nepomucen de Bobrowicz in Leipzig.